Scheduled MonumentsWalesWater-break-its-neck promontory fort

 What is Water-break-its-neck promontory fort?

-Water-break-its-neck promontory fort is a prehistoric defence work located in Radnorshire, Wales, situated on a naturally defensible promontory that exploits the topography of the landscape.
+Water-break-its-neck is a promontory fort situated in Radnorshire, Wales, representing an Iron Age defensive settlement of considerable regional significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD265.

 What period does Water-break-its-neck promontory fort date from?

 Water-break-its-neck promontory fort dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Water-break-its-neck promontory fort?